The design tools that we work with. Figma.

 Interactive prototypes and animated transitions.

-It breaks a complex vector during import-export.
+Breaks a complex vector at import-export.

-Inadequate file hierarchy.
+Insufficient file hierarchy.

 No integration with Craft and Abstract.